evetion/GeoDataFrames.jl/README.md

 ![image](img/plot_points.png)

 # TODO
-- Prepared geometry, spatial indices (LibGEOS)
+- Prepared geometry, spatial indices (LibGEOS) (probably can't be done as GDAL OGR is not directly compatible)
-- IGeometry should be IGeometry{WKBType} for easy Schema detection (upstream)
+- IGeometry should be IGeometry{WKBType} for easy Schema detection, fix upstream
-- Empty geom column name fix should be moved (upstream)
+- Empty geom column name fix should be moved upstream
 - More drivers selected on extension
 - CRS stored in metadata
+- Work on Geointerface integration
+- Work on spatial joins/filters
+- Override showing of WKT geometry on print for performance